Complete a Survey of Science History and Concepts with the Teacher Guide and four books from the Exploring the World of Science series.

 Grades: 10th – 12th

-With the Parent Lesson Planner: Survey of Science History and Concepts, you can use Exploring the World of Biology, Exploring the World of Math, Exploring the World of Physics, and Exploring the World of Chemistry as a one-year science history curriculum.
+With the Teacher Guide: Survey of Science History and Concepts, you can use Exploring the World of Biology, Exploring the World of Math, Exploring the World of Physics, and Exploring the World of Chemistry as a one-year science history curriculum.

 - An easy-to-follow, one-year educational calendar